5 Best Pickleball Paddle For Two Handed Backhand 2023

 • Edge guard not available on this paddle.

-My real personal experience and review of Gearbox GX6 pickleball paddle is that it definitely has a softer feel than most paddles.
-This makes the ball easier to control when hitting two-handed backhand shots, as you don’t need to put so much muscle into them.
+My personal experience and review of the Gearbox GX6 pickleball paddle is that it definitely has a softer feel than most paddles.
+This makes the ball easier to control when hitting two-handed backhand shots, as you don’t need to exert so much muscle into them.

-On top of that, its solid span technology construction and lack of edge guards gives it a larger sweet spot making it more forgiving for beginner players.
+On top of that, its solid span technology construction and lack of edge guards give it a larger sweet spot, making it more forgiving for beginner players.

 The slim frame also allows for quicker movement through the air when striking the ball, making it easier for defensive or counter strokes.

-The biggest factor that stood out to me was the paddle’s soft feel and sound.
-Unlike other paddles which tend to produce a loud popping noise when you hit the ball, this one had a much softer sound which made it pleasant for both myself and my opponent.
+The biggest factor that stood out to me was the paddle's soft feel and sound.
+Unlike other paddles, which tend to produce a loud popping noise when you hit the ball, this one had a much softer sound, making it pleasant for both myself and my opponent.

 All in all, this paddle is a great choice for two-handed backhand shots as it provides a level of control that other paddles can’t match.
 Additionally, its great feel and lack of edge guard makes it suitable even for female players who may have less muscle power.
 All things considered, Gearbox GX6 paddle is certainly one of the best options out there!